 In Welsh it’s Hiraeth.
-The feeling of wellbeing, of returning home.
+The feeling of longing, for home, for something that never quite surfaces.

 The sun beats down, relentless, shining life and heat all around.
 My feet walk, ever forward, step by step by step, placing down and each footstep reconnecting with the ground, the earth, my earth.
 Birdsong, just birdsong, rippled with the gentle rustle of leaves, so green, moving and dancing in the breeze.
 The scent of summer, of hazy days promised.